fms1378/shtxx_avr/README.md

 # SHTxx_AVR
-Run SHTxx On AVR with CodeVisionAVR,
-Shows Temperature and Humidity on 2*16 Character LCD
+Run SHTxx On AVR with CodeVisionAVR + Proteus Simulation, Shows Temperature and Humidity on 2*16 Character LCD

 **Usage:**.